primd-os/MissileMayhem/README.md

 # Download
 1. Go to https://github.com/Devon7925/MissileMars/releases and download the latest release
 2. Move the map in the zip folder to your .minecraft/saves folder

-# Build Latest version
-Note the latest version will likely have more bugs than release versions.

-To build, download this project and put it in the datapacks folder and enable it when creating a world.

 # Improvements
 ## Missiles